Davidggrigoryan/AI-Agents/README.md

   between cloud (OpenAI API) or local (Ollama) execution, and persist agent changes in `agents.json`.
 - **Settings** – enter and persist an OpenAI API key and configure the port used for a local Ollama instance.
-A dedicated button can launch the Ollama server using the bundled scripts.
+Dedicated buttons can launch and stop the Ollama server using the bundled scripts.

 ## Usage